 Traumatic erosions (ulcerations) that occur exclusively in children.

 The cause of these sores, covered with a white or yellowish coating, is poor oral hygiene or rough mechanical rubbing of the mucous membrane of the palate.
-Bednar's aphthae are localized exclusively in the sky.
+Bednar's aphthae are localized exclusively in the palate.

 Treatment

-Folk methods
+Traditional methods

 Alternative medicine offers:

 • treat sores with soda.
-It can be irrigation twice a day - 1 teaspoon of soda per 150 ml of water, or lubrication with a paste every 3 hours - soda diluted with water to a creamy state;
+This can be irrigation twice a day - 1 teaspoon of soda per 150 ml of water, or lubrication with a paste every 3 hours - soda diluted with water to a creamy state;

-Recognized official medicine means include:
+To the recognized official medicine means include:

-• gel treatment with lidocaine or dexamethasone;
+• treatment with gel with lidocaine or dexamethasone;

 • rinsing the mouth with antiseptics;